- 4 minutes to read

 Step 2: Set the monitor path

-Next, enter the path to where the log files with events to correlate, are located (for example, C:\Temp\Log File Parser).
+Enter the path to the log files containing the events you want to correlate (e.g., C:\Temp\Log File Parser).

 1. Enter the path